whatisaphone/war-is-here/README.md

 - **/console**

+- **/editor_mode** – Run this before entering a game, and the world will load in "editor mode".
+Most enemies/items are deactivated, and the minimap spawns in the sky!

 - **/help**

 - **/infinite_jump** – Gives the player infinite jump height, as long as the button is held down.